nitinkohli/targeted_differential_privacy_replication/README.md

 ## Introduction

-This repository contains replication code for the paper "Enabling Humantiarian Applications with Targeted Differential Privacy" by Nitin Kohli and Joshua Blumenstock.
+This repository contains replication code for the paper "Enabling Humantiarian Applications with Targeted Differential Privacy" by Nitin Kohli and Joshua Blumenstock (https://arxiv.org/pdf/2408.13424).
 This README provides information about the code structure and the analyss performed in the manuscript.

 As noted in our manuscript, the mobile phone datasets from Togo and Nigeria contain detailed information on billions of mobile phone transactions.
 These data contain proprietary and confidential information belonging to a private telecommunications operator and cannot be publicly released.
 Consequently, for this demo we provide a sample input dataset in the `Data` folder called `replication_input.csv`.